Van Allen radiation belt: Flux values

 In the belts the flux of particles varies substantially with position, energy, and solar activity.

-Measured fluxes of protons with enough energy (>20MeV) to penetrate 0.25mm of aluminum range up to 100,000 per cm^{2} per sec.
-Electron over 1.5MeV can penetrate that thickness of aluminum and their flux ranges up to a million particles per square centimeter per second.
+Measured fluxes of protons with enough energy (>20MeV) to penetrate 0.25 mm of aluminum range up to 100,000 per cm^{2} per second.
+Electrons over 1.5MeV can penetrate that thickness of aluminum and their flux ranges up to a million particles per square centimeter per second.

 The proton belts contain protons with kinetic energies ranging from about 100 keV, which can penetrate 0.6 μm of lead, to over 400 MeV, which can penetrate 143 mm of lead.

 Radiation levels in the belts would be dangerous to humans if they were exposed for an extended period of time.
 The Apollo missions minimised hazards for astronauts by sending spacecraft at high speeds through the thinner areas of the upper belts, bypassing inner belts completely, except for the Apollo 14 mission where the spacecraft traveled through the heart of the trapped radiation belts.